chef/automate/components/automate-chef-io/content/docs/applications-dashboard.md

 Configure the threshold for marking a service as disconnected through the Chef Automate API.

-Using the API, change the `threshold` setting for marking a service as disconnected with an API call similar to:
+Using the API, change the `threshold` setting for marking a service as disconnected with an API call like:

 ```bash
 curl -sSX POST "https://automate-url/api/v0/retention/service_groups/disconnected_services/config" -d \